SnowConvert: Function References for Teradata¶

 Returns¶

-Null if the number is zero, otherwise the number.
+Returns null if the input number is zero; otherwise, returns the original number.

 Usage example¶